rashmiKumari03/DS_Learning_KNYT/02.Student_Performance_ML_E2E_project/README.md

        ```bash
        pip install ipykernel
        ```
-     (if while using jupternotebook importing pandas days --> pyarrow to install then install it also in terminal --> pip install Pyarrow)
+     (if while using ipynb --> importing pandas says --> To install Pyarrow --> then install it also in terminal using --> pip install Pyarrow)